Table of Contents

 • Neural networks

-• Create AI strategies that use AI technologies to complement specific cybersecurity functions.
+• Develop AI strategies that leverage AI technologies to enhance specific cybersecurity functions.

-• Stay current on artificial intelligence advancements and how they can be used to improve cybersecurity for protecting the attack surface and stop cyber criminals from successfully conducting cyberattacks.
+• Stay current on artificial intelligence advancements and how they can be leveraged to enhance cybersecurity, protecting the attack surface and thwarting cybercriminals from successfully conducting cyberattacks.